Frequently Asked Questions

 How long does a grooming appointment take?

 Grooming appointment times will vary depending on several factors including: the breed, size, coat condition, behavior of your pet and your desired cut.
 We generally ask for about 3 hours to complete the grooming process for your pet.
-We do offer Doggie daycare as an add on service to grooming appointments (we do not provide daycare for cats)
+We do offer Doggy daycare as an add-on service to grooming appointments (we do not provide daycare for cats)

 How often should I bring my dog in for grooming?